SAFETAG/SAFETAG/content/methods/preparation.md

   This component consists of audit preparation activities that are needed to ensure the components of the audit are able to be conducted effectively and within the on-site time-frame.
+short_summary: Audit preparation activities which ensure all components of the audit can be conducted safely, effectively, and within your time-frame.
 the_flow_of_information: "![](/img/preparation.png)"
 guiding_questions: |
   * Does the organization have existing digital security practices or has it